Sabrinas Organizing

 We did other things in the room too.
 First, we painted it and decluttered it to make it easier to manage.

-Then, we created a headboard out of the peel and stick flowers.
+Then, we created a headboard (Affiliate Link) out of the peel-and-stick flowers.

-My daughter and I used removable stickers to make a headboard for her bed and to decorate her desk area for now.
+My daughter and I used removable stickers to make a headboard (Affiliate Link) for her bed and to decorate her desk area for now.

 Please share if you liked it.
 Leave a comment below on what you liked about the project.
-Did you do something similar?
-Let me know by leaving a comment below.
+Have you done something similar?
+Please let me know by commenting below.

-• The Best Ways To Do Nightstand Organizing - featured image
+• The Best Ways To Do Nightstand Organizing - square image

 The Best Ways To Do Nightstand Organizing